 About Us

-Windom Park Citizens in Action (WPCiA) is the designated representative organization of Windom Park neighborhood in NE Minneapolis.
+Windom Park Citizens in Action (WPCIA) is the designated representative organization of Windom Park neighborhood in NE Minneapolis.

 What we do:

-WPCiA connects its residents, stakeholders, and government organizations to encourage communication and direct the proper investment of resources to make Windom Park neighborhood the best neighborhood it can be.
+WPCIA connects its residents, stakeholders, and government organizations to encourage communication and direct the proper investment of resources to make Windom Park neighborhood the best neighborhood it can be.

 How we do it: